TannerClaytonIllini/CS128_HonorsFinal_Game/README.md

 Project Intro:

   We're going to recreate a minimal version of BlackJack.
-  The project with our current skills we felt comforable with a final worth of wait on a project we were reallatively confident in.
+  The project with our current skills we felt comforable with a final worth of weight on a project we were reallatively confident in.

   Objectives: